Genadi-Kolev/PacMan/README.md

 * Homework
   * Add the pacman to the map
   * Try to think of ways to implement movement of the pacman.

+# 18 March 2023
+* Add Pacman to map `done`
+* TODO:
+  * Animate him
+  * Add controller

+# 19 March 2023
+* Initial Pacman animation (only for right direction) Sprites for characters will/are drawn on a transparent canvas element, placed on top of the labytinth layer
+* TODO:
+  * 4-way animations `done`
+  * Add controller `done`
+* Edit: Pacman now has a controller(WASD) and is animated.
+Both objects expose methods to the GameEngine that manages them
+  * TODO:
+    * Collision check with underlying labyrinth

+# 20 March 2023
+  Homework
+  * Make the pacman to move only in allowed tiles{not walls}
+  * Add ghosts to the map